vdumoulin/vdumoulin.github.io/_posts/2014-10-10-extending-pylearn2.md

 functions being composed are separated into layers, etc.

-The [VAE framework]({{ site.url }}/articles/introducing-vae) didn't start out like it is now: all I did is reproduce what Joost van Amersfoort wrote in Theano (see his code [here](https://github.com/y0ast/Variational-Autoencoder/blob/master/Theano/VariationalAutoencoder.py)) to reproduce the experiments in
-[(Kingma and Welling)](http://arxiv.org/abs/1312.6114).
+The [VAE framework]({{ site.url }}/articles/introducing-vae) didn't start out like it is now: all I did is port what Joost van Amersfoort wrote in Theano (see his code [here](https://github.com/y0ast/Variational-Autoencoder/blob/master/Theano/VariationalAutoencoder.py)) to Pylearn2 in order to reproduce the experiments in [(Kingma and Welling)](http://arxiv.org/abs/1312.6114).
 Over time, I made the code more modular and started reusing elements of the MLP framework, and at some point it got to a state where I felt that it could be useful for other people.